A Magical Resort on a 500-Acre Estate Nestled amid the Beautiful Kerry Mountains and alongside Kenmare Bay

 As a guest at Parknasilla Resort & Spa, you can expect true hospitality and four-star service at a destination that offers many activities like – sea kayaking, boat trips, a private beach, spa with a swimming pool, thermal suites, outdoor hot tubs, coastal and forest walking trails, a 12-hole golf course, and tennis courts.

 Things to Do in Parknasilla Resort

 There’s never a dull moment with so much to do.

 Parknasilla has an excellent outdoor playground between the Woodland Villas and Courtyard Lodges.

 It even has an indoor play area for rainy days, which has many fun activities and games, including fuse ball, table tennis, mini-bowling (no alley), big connect 4, huge snake & ladders, and why not try your hand at air hockey.

-The outdoor playground features zip wire, swings, and a slide to keep the young ones engaged while you enjoy the natural beauty around you.
+The outdoor playground features a small zip wire, swings, and a slide to keep the young ones engaged while you enjoy the natural beauty around you.

 There is an indoor play zone for the kiddies when it is wet.

 While any good spa is always a delight, The Spa at Parknasilla Resort is all the more relaxing because of its stunning location.
 As you step out to the hot tubs or laze on the heated loungers, the scenic ocean view will take your breath away.